Ubuntu Workstations - Setup Guide¶

 Ubuntu Desktop is the operating system of choice for all workstations.
 Ubuntu Desktop is a free and open-source operating system.
 It is based on the Debian Linux distribution.

-Workstation | Description |
+| Workstation | Description |

 caprica |

-Primary workstation for development tasks and daily to-dos |
+Secondary workstation for development tasks and daily to-dos |

 kobol |

-Secondary workstation (notebook) for development tasks and daily to-dos |
+Tertiary workstation (laptop) for development tasks and daily to-dos |

 Create bootable USB stick with Ubuntu¶